Font Aid VII: The Philippines

 A collaborative typeface for Typhoon Haiyan relief

-The Society of Typographic Aficionados is organizing Font Aid VII — a project uniting the typographic and design communities to raise funds for Philippine Red Cross relief efforts after the events of Typhoon Haiyan.
-Get involved today.
+Huge thanks to everyone who contributed designs for Font Aid VII — the response was outstanding!
+Our volunteers are working diligently to prepare the final typeface, which will raise funds for Philippine Red Cross relief efforts after the events of Typhoon Haiyan.

 A Brief History of Font Aid